frederikgram/PYGA/README.md

 ### Iterative evolution
-In some projects, especially projects like teaching, the ability to visualize the evolution is necessary. because of this, PYGA is developed so it works both iteratively or as a simple return-function.
+In some projects, especially projects like teaching, the ability to visualize the evolution is necessary. because of this, the PYGA is developed so it works both iteratively or as a simple return-function.

 as seen in the [configuration guide](configuration_guide.md) you simply set iterate_evolution to be True to enable this feature.

-Below is an example of how to use PYGA for iterative evolution, the example simply gives a score based on the mean of the weights (higher is better)
+Below is an example of how to use the PYGA for iterative evolution, the example simply gives a score based on the mean of the weights (higher is better)

 ```